Logo

 Pat Sajak is an external director of conservative publishing house Eagle Publishing.

-Pat Sajak has served on the board of directors for the Claremont Institute.
+Pat Sajak has been a member of the board of directors for the Claremont Institute.

 In 1983, Pat Sajak portrayed Kevin Hathaway in the NBC daytime soap opera Days of Our Lives.